Volcanogenic massive sulfide ore deposit: Metal zonation

 Most VMS deposits show metal zonation, caused by the changing physical and chemical environments of the circulating hydrothermal fluid.
 Ideally, this forms a core of massive pyrite and chalcopyrite around the throat of the vent system, with a halo of chalcopyrite-sphalerite-pyrite grading into a distal sphalerite-galena and galena-manganese and finally a chert-manganese-hematite facies.
 Most VMS deposits show a vertical zonation of gold, with the cooler upper portions generally more enriched in gold and silver.

-The mineralogy of VMS massive sulfide consists of over 90% iron sulfide, mainly in the form of pyrite, with chalcopyrite, sphalerite and galena also being major constituents.
+The mineralogy of VMS consists of over 90% iron sulfide, mainly in the form of pyrite, with chalcopyrite, sphalerite and galena also being major constituents.
 Magnetite is present in minor amounts; as magnetite content increases, the ores grade into massive oxide deposits.
 The gangue (the uneconomic waste material) is mainly quartz and pyrite or pyrrhotite.
 Due to the high density of the deposits some have marked gravity anomalies (Neves-Corvo, Portugal) which is of use in exploration.